LauraFJulia/OrthographicPE/README.txt

 -----------------

-data/                         - folder with three example images and their correspondences by pairs README.md                     - this file
+data/                         - folder with three example images and their correspondences by pairs lib/			      - folder with auxiliary Matlab functions README.md                     - this file
-LICENSE                       - license file OrthographicPoseEstimation.m  - pose estimation of N orthographic views from corresponding tracks AC_RANSAC_Orthographic.m      - a contrario RANSAC adapted to the orthographic model BundleAdjustment.m            - function computing bundle adjustment for an initial pose matches2triplets.m            - function to extract tracks from pairs of correspondences triangulation3D.m             - 3d triangulation from image points and camera matrices Normalize2Ddata.m             - isometric normalization of 2D points ReprError.m                   - computation of the reprojection error of N points and M cameras pipeline_matlab.m             - Example script for Matlab use pipeline_octave.m             - Example script for GNU Octave use
+LICENSE                       - license file OrthographicPoseEstimation.m  - Main function for pose estimation of orthographic views pipeline_matlab.m             - Example script for Matlab use pipeline_octave.m             - Example script for GNU Octave use